A risk factor is anything that increases a person’s chance of getting a certain condition or disease.

-Children who have a brother or sister – especially a twin – with leukaemia have a slightly higher chance of developing leukaemia themselves.
+Children who have a brother or sister with leukaemia have a slightly higher chance of developing leukaemia.
+This is especially true if a child has a twin.

 Some changes in a child’s chromosomes or genes can lead to leukaemia.
 Certain genetic conditions can also increase a child’s risk of developing leukaemia, including: